qiushiyan/old-website/content/about/experience.md

   date_start = "2020-06-01"
   date_end = "2020-09-01"
   description = """
-   Formulating business hypothesis and testing them by implementing minimal tracking events and analysis of behavioural data.
-Present these results to client management with interactive reports and dashboards, and implement recommendations in collaboration with client team members.
+   Constantly innovating our web and app analytics service in aspects of data visualization tools and user interface.
+Provide supports for users across industries by designing tracking events and analysis of user behavioural data.
+At a client-facing role, I translated numbers into interactive reports and dashboards written in R Markdown and JavaScript, receiving immense positive feedback from client management.
   """